janezpodhostnik/flow-py-sdk/README.md

 Under development!
 I do not recommend you use this.

-If you do want to use it do:
+If you do want to use it, install it with:

 `pip install flow-py-sdk`

+or if using poetry:

+`poetry add flow-py-sdk`

 It supports python version 3.9 or higher

-##Contributing
+## Contributing

 ### Prerequisites